 Company a first right to purchase shares of Common Stock beneficially owned by the individuals at then-current market prices, subject to certain exceptions.
 Participants would be required to offer to sell shares of Common Stock they beneficially held to the Company when either (a) they propose to transfer more than 1,500 shares of Common Stock to a third party or (b) they separate service from the Company.
 In that second circumstance, the Company has the right to acquire all of the shares of Common Stock beneficially owned by the departing person.
 In both circumstances, the price per share, if accepted by the Company, would be based on the average of the closing prices of the Common Stock on NASDAQ for a trailing five trading day period.
-The Repurchase Agreement has a five year term, subject to earlier termination by the Company.
-On December 20, 2011, the Company's Board authorized a share repurchase program authorizing the Company to repurchase up to \$5,000,000 of the Company's outstanding Common Stock from time to time over the twelve months following the authorization, subject to annual renewal by the Board, and the share repurchase program was renewed by the Board for 2014.
+The Repurchase Agreement had a five year term, subject to earlier termination by the Company.
+On December 20, 2011, the Company's Board also authorized a share repurchase program, authorizing the Company to repurchase up to \$5,000,000 of the Company's outstanding Common Stock from time to time over the twelve months following the authorization, subject to annual renewal by the Board, and this share repurchase program was renewed by the Board for 2015.
 The Company's repurchases may be executed through open market purchases, privately negotiated transactions, the Repurchase Agreement described above or other arrangements which comply with the provisions of the Securities Exchange Act of 1934, as amended and the terms of the Company's existing credit facility.
 The program does not require that the Company purchase any specific number of shares or make purchases by a certain time and date.
 The program may be suspended or discontinued by the Company at any time without prior notice.

 Currently all directors, with the exception of R. Scott Gill, and all executive officers have elected to enter into the Repurchase Agreement.
+The Company did not repurchase any shares of Common Stock under the share repurchase program or the Repurchase Agreement in 2015.